lukestreeter/fullstack-course/README.md

 # fullstack-course
-dad knows programming and he is teaching me
+dad knows programming and he is teaching me and he also makes mistakes from time to time, boo hoooooooo